 Pacific Secondary School Scholarships Program

-As part of further expanding Australia’s education links with the Pacific, Prime Minister Scott Morrison announced on 18 November 2018 a new package of scholarships to support more Pacific students study at secondary schools in Australia.
+As part of further expanding Australia's education links with the Pacific, Prime Minister Scott Morrison announced Australia would deepen educational links with the region.

 Australia–Pacific BRIDGE School Partnerships Program

-Over recent years the Government has expanded the successful BRDIGE school partnership program into the Pacific.
-Under the Pacific Step-up, Australia will further deepen educational links through extension of the Australia-Pacific BRIDGE School Partnerships program to develop relationships between Australian and Pacific teachers to support collaboration, intercultural learning and facilitate exchanges between teachers on best practices in education.
+Under the Pacific Step-up, the Government introduced the successful international BRIDGE schools partnership program into the Pacific.
+Australia then further deepened educational links by extending the Australia-Pacific BRIDGE School Partnerships program to further develop relationships between Australian and Pacific teachers, support collaboration and intercultural learning, and facilitate exchanges between teachers on education best practice.